CBCMoving/cbc_api/README.md

 `statuses` in future...

-`errors/outgoing` contains outgoing files with validation error.
+`errors` contains outgoing files with validation error.
 Invalid file has be moved from outgoing directory.

-`errors/responses` contains result of processing invalid files.

 #### POST:
 On this way company give unique url for requests, username, password.
 Xml data transmitted in body of request with POST method.
 Also should be transmitted the header: `Content-Type: application/xml`.
 Response also have xml format.
 For POST way is required [Authenticate](https://github.com/CBCMoving/cbc_api#authenticate-only-post-way-api).